ArbelAmir/Sjava-Compiler/README.md

 This is a final project in the Introduction to Object Oriented Programming course.
 In this exercise we were asked to use a compiler for a language called sjava, a language similar to the java language and invented for the course.

-#about the project

-this is a final exercise for the intr

 File description
 =============================

-oop.ex6.main.DataMember.java - A class representing a data member in the code. oop.ex6.main.FileReader.java - A static class that reads the file given. oop.ex6.main.MainCollector.java - A class that collects the global data members and methods. oop.ex6.main.Scope.java - A class that represents a scope in the code. oop.ex6.main.ScopeBuilder.java = A class that builds a scope. oop.ex6.main.Sjavac.java - A class that serves as the "main" in the code. oop.ex6.main.PatternPool - A class that contains all the regex in the package.
+oop.ex6.main.DataMember.java - A class representing a data member in the code.

+oop.ex6.main.FileReader.java - A static class that reads the file given.

+oop.ex6.main.MainCollector.java - A class that collects the global data members and methods.

+oop.ex6.main.Scope.java - A class that represents a scope in the code.

+oop.ex6.main.ScopeBuilder.java = A class that builds a scope.

+oop.ex6.main.Sjavac.java - A class that serves as the "main" in the code.

+oop.ex6.main.PatternPool - A class that contains all the regex in the package.

 Design